Understanding Feline Behavior and Bad Habits

 Embarking on the journey of training your whiskered companion means embracing patience and consistency.
 Arm yourself with treats and toys, but remember, the secret to successful feline training lies far beyond these tools.
 It is about understanding your cat and communicating in a way that respects their individuality and promotes trust.

 First and foremost, establish a routine.
 Cats, much like us, are creatures of habit.
 They feel most secure when they know what to expect from their environment.
 This means feeding, playtime, and even training sessions should occur around the same time each day.
-Consistency is key, and disrupting their routine can lead to confusion and stress, potentially exacerbating those bad habits you are trying to eliminate.
+Consistency is key, and disrupting their routine can lead to confusion and stress, potentially exacerbating those bad habits you’re trying to eliminate.

 Keep training sessions short and sweet.
 Cats notoriously have short attention spans, so you’ll want to make the most of their bursts of focus.
 Aim for a few minutes of training scattered throughout the day rather than a single prolonged session that will likely tire out both you and your cat.